vladdsm/myblog_attempt/_posts/2018-03-03-topics-LazyTrade5-ReadingNews.md

 ## Know when macroeconomic news are released?

 In case our trading system is not designed to capture sudden volatility it may be a good reason to avoid trading on certain days.
 Decision to do so is out of scope of this course.
-What the scope is is how to automate this process and to stop trading systems when certain event is going to occur.
+What is in the scope is how to automate this process and to stop trading systems when certain event is going to occur.

 ## How do we do that?